Our advisors frequently speak to callers who are unhappy with a builder or other tradesman and the standard of their work.

 The Consumer Credit Act 1974 (CCA) may also apply for all purchases made with the help of credit and the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (CCR) for distance selling, online or away from a sellers’ premises i.e. at home or at work.

-In order to be able to use the rights contained in these pieces of legislation (often referred to as your statutory rights) you must be a private individual buying the services for yourself and the trader must be a business trader.
+In order to be able to use the rights contained in this legislation (often referred to as your statutory rights) you must be a private individual buying the services for yourself and the trader must be a business trader.
 Getting a friend or relative to do the work will not provide the same protection – even if they are a builder by profession.
 If the work is done on a personal and private basis the legislation will not apply.

 Unless using a friend or family member on a personal and private basis, by law the service provided must be: